luyvannda/sign-up-form/README.md

 - [React](https://reactjs.org/) - JS library
 - Sass
 - Bootstrap 5
+- React Bootstrap
 - Mobile-first workflow

 ### What I learned

-I learned to combine React Bootstrap with Sass to create a responsive web page for this project.
+I learned to combine Bootstrap 5, React Bootstrap with Sass to create a responsive web page for this project.

 ### Continued development

-I am still not able to figure out how to toggle the form control feedback after form is submitted.
-For now, need to delve deeper into both React and React Bootstrap in form validation.
+I found myself having to replace vanilla Bootstrap 5 with React Bootstrap for form validation otherwise there were issues where form feedbacks were always shown on screen all the time.
+With React Bootstrap, I managed to set up form feedbacks so that they display differently for valid and invalid input.
+Will need to work more with React Bootstrap form validation in future projects for improvement.

 ## Author